 You will find Bible Memory Verse Card sets available for the Preschool and Kindergarten stage.
 I taught preschool Sunday School for years, and with a little help, repetition, and enthusiasm, young children can learn and understand simple Bible verses.

-2) The Lower Grammar Level of Learning (Grades 1-3)
+2) The Bible for Kids: Lower Grammar Level of Learning (Grades 1-3)

 The grammar developmental stage is all about gathering facts, information, and knowledge.
 Children in the lower grammar stage delight in learning new things.
 The world is a fascinating adventure, and YOU are the tour guide!
 This is a wonderful age to introduce children to the Bible.
 As they learn about God’s Great Book, they’re laying a foundation for the rest of their lives.
 Bible Road Trip™ will help your children understand that the Scriptures are more than just random stories.
 The Bible is the story of God’s plan for redemption for the human race.